-The IDH well predicted well the disturbance impact on community taxonomic richness, enhanced until an intensity threshold (20-25% AGB loss), and to some extent on taxonomic evenness, somewhat decoupled from the disturbance intensity as already observed in the Guiana Shield (Baraloto et al., 2012) and in Bornean tropical forests (Cannon, 1998).
-The disturbance intensity determined the balance in the community between pre-disturbance surviving trees and those recruited afterward.
-The pool of true pioneer species specifically recruited after disturbance is restricted in the Guiana Shield to a few common genera (e.g. Cecropia spp., Vismia spp.)
+Community taxonomic richness increased after disturbance until an intensity threshold (20-25% AGB loss) above which the taxonomic richness decreased.
+The increase of taxonomic evenness after disturbance also depended on the disturbance intensity, although the correlation was weaker than for the taxonomic richness as already observed in the Guiana Shield (Baraloto et al., 2012) and in Bornean tropical forests (Cannon, 1998).
+In accordance with the IDH, then, community taxonomic trajectories depended on the disturbance intensity.
+They markedly changed above an intensity threshold, with a decrease of the richness and a persistent increase of the evenness.
+Disturbance intensity determined the balance in the community between surviving trees from pre-disturbance communities and trees recruited afterward.
+The pool of true pioneer species specifically recruited after disturbance is, in the Guiana Shield, restricted to a few common genera (e.g. Cecropia spp., Vismia spp.)
 (Guitet et al., 2018).
-Below the intensity threshold the size of the surviving community maintained the pre-disturbance high taxonomic richness while the recruitment of pioneers, infrequent or absent before disturbance, increased both community taxonomic richness and evenness.
-Beyond the intensity threshold, the disturbance decreased the taxonomic richness of surviving trees, which was not offset by the enrichment of pioneers, so that the overall community taxonomic richness decreased according to the disturbance intensity (J. F. Molino & Sabatier, 2001).
-For community taxonomic evenness the disturbance impact was similar but slighter, as the evenness is less sensitive to the loss of rare species.
-Taxonomic evenness rather represented the increasing dominance of pioneers that balanced the usual hyper-dominance of a few species in tropical forests below the intensity threshold, thus increasing community overall evenness up to the intensity threshold beyond which pioneers became in turn highly dominant and decreased the overall evenness (Baraloto et al., 2012).
+Below the intensity threshold the surviving community trees remained numerous enough to maintain the pre-disturbance high taxonomic richness while the pioneers recruited, infrequent or absent before disturbance, increased both community taxonomic richness and evenness.
+Beyond the intensity threshold, disturbance decreased the taxonomic richness of surviving trees, and this decrease was not offset by the recruitment of pioneers.
+The overall community taxonomic richness therefore decreased according to the disturbance intensity (J. F. Molino & Sabatier, 2001).
+An intermediate disturbance was then detected, defined by an intensity for which post-disturbance trajectories markedly changed.
+Such disturbance increased the availability of resources and created opportunities for pioneers, without implying too important loss of shade-tolerant species or preventing their maintenance in the community (Bongers et al. 2009).
+For community taxonomic evenness, the disturbance impact was similar but milder.
+Because the evenness is less sensitive to the loss of rare species, below the intensity threshold the trajectories of taxonomic evenness rather represented the increasing dominance of pioneers that balancing the usual hyper-dominance of a few species.
+Beyond the intensity threshold, however, pioneers became in turn highly dominant and decreased the overall evenness (Baraloto et al., 2012).

 Conversely, the IDH was disproved regarding the disturbance impact on community functional richness and evenness.
-Irrespective of the disturbance intensity the recruitment of pioneers, functionally highly different from the composition of pre-disturbance community, increased both community functional richness and evenness.
+Irrespective of the disturbance intensity, both community functional richness and evenness increased following the recruitment of pioneers, functionally highly different from the composition of pre-disturbance community.

-Along time, taxonomic richness trajectories of all disturbed communities first dropped similarly, following the species loss due to disturbance, and then displayed a species gain depending on the disturbance intensity.
+Along time, taxonomic richness trajectories of all disturbed communities similarly dropped at first place, following the species loss due to disturbance, and then displayed a species gain depending on the disturbance intensity.
 Up to an intensity threshold, the species gain was all the more significant that the disturbance intensity increased, with the establishment of long-lived pioneers enhancing community taxonomic richness and evenness in the long term.
 These long-lived pioneers, functionally quite different from the functional composition, entailed as well a progressive and long-lasting increase of the functional richness and evenness (Denslow, 1980; J. F. Molino & Sabatier, 2001).
 Beyond an intensity threshold, though, a few short-lived pioneers occupied the vacated environmental space and prevented the establishment of other species.
 These short-lived pioneers were functionally very different from the pre-disturbance community and entailed a rapid and significant increase of functional richness and evenness.
 Already after 10 years, though, short-lived pioneers started to decline and the functional richness and evenness decreased.
 Likely this decrease will be followed by the establishment of long-lasting pioneers, and by the time they recruit we expect the taxonomic and functional trajectories to catch up with those observed after intermediate disturbance (L. R. Walker & Moral, 2009).

 THE FUNCTIONAL REDUNDANCY, KEY OF COMMUNITY RESILIENCE